rafayt-05/First-C-App/README.md

 # First-C-App
 This is my first academic project of an app build on c language.
 <br>
-Author & developer : Abdul Rafay
+Author & developer : Abdul